JChiaHH/Semantic-Segmentation-Driven-Robot-Inclusivity/README.md

 This repository uses a conda-based Open3D and Open3D-ML setup.
 No Docker is used in this workflow.

+Once you finish the device setup in this document, continue with [`dataset_prep_readme.md`](dataset_prep_readme.md) for dataset labeling, preprocessing, and training dataset preparation.

 ## Start here

 If you are using an `RTX 50xx` series GPU, build Open3D from source first.